grubaughlab/DENV-genomics/README.md

 * Sero_Geno (genotype)
 * Lineage (major and minor lineage)

+## Other resouces

+This repository will also contain new resources as they are developed.
+Currently it contains a workflow to help submit data to GenBank - `genomes`.

 ---

 **Grubaugh Lab** | Yale School of Public Health (YSPH) | [https://grubaughlab.com/](https://grubaughlab.com/)